BOOKS

 How a "boy's adventure novel" written 150 years ago by a tubercular Scot still thrills grown-ups today.

-In Praise of Kenneth Patchen [The Awl]
+In Praise of Kenneth Patchen [The Awl | PDF]

 Celebrating a uniquely American poet whose work is a tonic against disgust and despair.